ShivamXD6/Indra-Vesh/README.md

 ## 💖 Acknowledgements
  - Thanks to [Shrigiri Patil](https://telegram.me/BosadBillaHun) for ideas used in this module.
  - Thanks to [Divesh Kumar](https://telegram.me/DIV3SH_KUMAR) for testing this module.
- - Thanks to [Rohit Sir](https://telegram.me/lazymeao) for helping me in fixing bugs.
+ - Thanks to [Lazymeao](https://telegram.me/lazymeao) for helping me in fixing bugs.